astronomer/docs/astro/cli/test-your-astro-project-locally.md

 This command runs all tests in your project's `tests` directory with [pytest](https://docs.pytest.org/en/7.0.x/index.html#), a testing framework for Python.
 With pytest, you can test custom Python code and operators locally without having to start a local Airflow environment.

-By default, the `tests` directory in your Astro project includes a default DAG integrity test called `test_dag_integrity.py`.
+The `tests` directory in your Astro project includes an example DAG test called `test_dag_example.py`.
 This test checks that:

 - All Airflow tasks have required arguments.
 - DAG IDs are unique across the Astro project.
 - DAGs have no cycles.
 - There are no general import or syntax errors.

-`astro dev pytest` runs this default test alongside any other custom tests that you add to the `tests` directory.
+This test is just an example of the kinds of pytests one could run to test thier DAGs.
+You may want to alter this test or create new ones that better fit the context of your DAGs. `astro dev pytest` will run any pytest file that you add to the `tests` directory.
 For more information about this command, see the [CLI command reference](cli/astro-dev-pytest.md).

 ## Test before an Astro Runtime upgrade